DUNE/frontier-condb2/README.md

 ### Configuration

-- Follow the configuration instructions from the documentation, but also edit `/etc/squid/customize.sh` to reflect the following.
+- Follow the configuration instructions from the documentation, including [Personal squid on a desktop/laptop ](https://twiki.cern.ch/twiki/bin/view/Frontier/InstallSquid#Personal_squid_on_a_desktop_lapt), but also edit `/etc/squid/customize.sh` to reflect the following.
   ```bash
   #!/usr/bin/bash
   #